sha0coder/spocky/README.md

 # spocky
 Genetic Algorithm to evolve ethereum traders, powered by Rust.

-It creates intepreted codes automatically that are the trading strategy to buy and sell.
+It creates intepreted codes automatically, that are the trading strategies to buy and/or sell.

 Normally GA's are used to optimized constants but really can be used to evolve code as long as the evaluation function could drive the evolution.